Agente3z/warframe-market-price-alert/README.md

 YOU NEED FIREFOX, and download also gecko driver from this repo

-To make this work you need to install python, write in cmd "python", "pip install selenium", then close the cmd, open the file with notepad and change firefox and geckodriver paths to where they're located, to do so you simply need to hold shift, right click on a file and select "copy as path".
+To make this work you need to install python, then write in cmd "python", "pip install selenium", close the cmd, open main.py with notepad and change firefox and geckodriver paths to where they're located, to copy a file's path you simply need to hold shift, right click on the file and select "copy as path".